DefangLabs/samples/samples/hasura/README.md

 ```
 This will start the Postgres container (from `compose.dev.yaml`) and the Hasura container (from `compose.yaml` with some overrides).
 The Hasura console will be available at `http://localhost:8080` with the password `password`.

-> Note: If you want to make changes to your database, permissions, etc. see [Editing Hasura Settings](#editing-hasura-settings) for more information.
+> Note: If you want to make changes to your database, permissions, etc. see [Editing Hasura Settings](#editing-hasura-settings).

 ### Editing Hasura Settings